5xxxx/pie/docs-site/dimensional-disk/src/content/docs/en/core-features/generics.md

     if err := cursor.Decode(&user); err != nil {
         // Handle error
     }
-    // user is User type, not interface{}
+    // user is User type, not any
 }
 ```